TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/coordinator.md

 2. Enter the user's email address and select the role to be assigned.
 3. Send the invitation; the user will receive an email to confirm and activate their account.

-### Assign Front Office Leads and Groups

-Coordinators assign Users the role "Front Office Lead" to facilitate the formation of Front Office Groups.

-1. Navigate to ...
-2. Select the user from
-3. ...

-- **Assigning Front Office Roles:**
-    - Assign Front Office Leads.
-    - Assign Front Office Agents to groups and applications.

 ## Managing Calls